donny-son/dons-thoughts/content/posts/add-comments-and-chatbots-to-your-hugo-website/index.md

 The layouts of your theme will be inside `themes/<themeName>/layouts` folder.
 Under the `_default/` folder, the `single.html` file will be the layout that is used when creating a new post.
 Since the disqus documentation directs us to put the following code just above the `<footer>`, we can paste the html code generated from disqus in `single.html`.
 Then every new post will have the disqus comment section.

 However, sometimes you would like to exclude comment plugins in some single page layouts, in my case, `about.md`.
-You can control this by setting a variable(something like `comment`) in your `.md` file header.
+You can control this by setting a variable(something like `comment`) in your `.md` file's frontmatter.
 We would like there to be a comment section in our markdown content if we set `comment: true` and `false` otherwise.

 {{< figure src="4.png" alt="about head" >}}